Virtual keyboard: iOS

-Apple's iOS operating system allows the development of custom keyboards, however no access is given to the dictionary or general keyboard settings. iOS automatically switches between system and custom keyboards if the user enters text into the text input field.
+Apple's iOS operating system allows the development of custom keyboards; no access is given to the dictionary or general keyboard settings. iOS automatically switches between system and custom keyboards if the user enters text into the text input field.

 The UIInputViewController is the primary view controller for a custom keyboard app extension.
 This controller provides different methods for the implementation of a custom keyboard, such as a user interface for a custom keyboard, obtaining a supplementary lexicon or changing the primary language of a custom keyboard.

 Windows

 Microsoft Windows provides the virtual keyboard through Common Text Framework service.

 Word suggestions

-Diverse scientific papers at the beginning of the 2000s showed even before the invention of smartphones, that predicting words, based on what the user is typing, assisted in increasing the typing speed.
+Diverse scientific papers at the beginning of the 2000s showed that, even before the invention of smartphones, predicting words, based on what the user is typing, assisted in increasing the typing speed.
 At the beginning of development of this keyboard feature, prediction was mainly based on static dictionaries.
-Google implemented the predicting method in 2013 in Android 4.4.
+Google implemented the prediction method in 2013 in Android 4.4.
 This development was mainly driven by third party keyboard providers, such as SwiftKey and Swype.
 In 2014 Apple presented iOS 8 which includes a new predictive typing feature called Quick Type, which displays word predictions above the keyboard as the user types.